 The Bureau, which was created on January 1, 1938, by District Attorney Thomas E. Dewey, now includes the Public Integrity Unit, the Labor Investigations and Construction Fraud Unit, and the Organized Crime Unit.

-The Special Prosecutions Bureau specializes in investigating and prosecuting financial crimes and fraud that affect citizens and businesses in Manhattan.
+The Financial Frauds Bureau specializes in investigating and prosecuting financial crimes and fraud that affect citizens and businesses in Manhattan.
 The Bureau’s prosecutions include employee embezzlement, fraudulent documents, insurance fraud, arson, computer offenses, unauthorized practice of law, thefts committed by attorneys and other professionals, check fraud, offenses related to real estate and housing, schemes to defraud the public, extortion and aggravated harassment.
 The Bureau also supervises two specialized units dedicated to the protection of two particularly vulnerable groups of citizens.
 The Elder Abuse Unit investigates financial crimes committed against senior citizens and the Immigrant Affairs Program focuses on fraud schemes targeting the immigrant community.

 If you are the victim or are aware of a financial crime, fraud, or other nonviolent offense in Manhattan that requires investigation, please call or write the Bureau.

 Financial Fraud Complaint Hotline: